- If a student’s parents are separated or divorced, why does Macalester require a CSS Profile from each parent?

-Returning applicants should log in to 1600grand.macalester.edu and click the Student Life tab.
+Returning applicants should log in to 1600grand.macalester.edu and click the Money Matters tab.

 First, check to see that Macalester was listed as one of the schools you sent your results to.
 You should review your Student Aid Report (SAR) to see which schools were listed on your FAFSA.
 You may access your SAR on the FAFSA web site or call 800-4FED-AID to inquire about which schools have received your FAFSA results.

-If Macalester is not listed as a school on your SAR, you should submit a revised FAFSA and list Macalester's code (002358) in the school section (click here for more information).
+If Macalester is not listed as a school on your SAR, you should submit a revised FAFSA and list Macalester’s code (002358) in the school section.
 You may revise your FAFSA online or call the Federal Student Aid at 800-4FED-AID for assistance.

 If Macalester is listed in the school section of your SAR:

-- There is a period of time from January 1 to around January 15 when Macalester does not have software necessary to load FAFSA results (our software vendor usually delivers the necessary updates in mid-January).
+- There is a period of time when next year’s FAFSA first becomes available when Macalester has not yet received the necessary software updates to load FAFSA results.
 If your SAR does list Macalester in the school section, we will eventually be able to receive and load your FAFSA results.
-If necessary, you may replace Macalester with another school's code.
-If Macalester is listed on the SAR, replacing Macalester's code with another school's code will not prevent Macalester from loading your FAFSA results.
+If necessary, you may replace Macalester with another school’s code.
+If Macalester is listed on the SAR, replacing Macalester’s code with another school’s code will not prevent Macalester from loading your FAFSA results.